|

 The hotel caters to tour groups (more of that in the clientele section) and is fully booked in high season.
 As such, it has two car parks.
 The first one is at the front of the hotel on Phet Kasem Road.
 The other is much bigger and across the road next door to the Nice Residence and Hotel.

 We didn’t have more than one overnight bag, but I saw guests with loads of bags waiting for assistance to get to their rooms.
 I suspect the hotel may only have a minimum number of porters working.
-I saw one on our floor once in the two days we were there.
+I only saw one porter on our floor during our two-day stay.

 The hotel doesn’t require a cash deposit for the room key, which I’m noticing is popping up more and more across Thailand, so a big thumbs up for that.